harshitguptahg576/H-coder/README.md

 # One page Portfolio Website (HTML CSS Project for Ppractice)

 This project is for html &amp; css practice.
-We made this for youtube tutorial purpose.
+I made this project as my one page portofolio
 <b>coded by [Harshit Gupta](https://github.com/harshitguptahg576)</b>

 ### 👍 HAVE FUN 👍
-Thanks, Harshit
+Thanks, H-Coder